How is HIV transmitted?

 If a woman has HIV and she has a detectable viral load, one of her body fluids where the virus is found is in her vaginal secretions.

-If these come into contact with a man’s penis during sex, then HIV could be transmitted to him.
-The virus in her secretions can enter through the delicate skin of his penis or foreskin.
+If these come into contact with a penis during sex, then HIV could be transmitted.
+The virus in her secretions can enter through the delicate skin of the penis or foreskin.

 Do condoms stop HIV being passed on?